ai translated

 The main types are:

 Each layout requires a specific planning model.
-For example, in a continuous or process context, it will be natural to adopt capacity planning as the primary driver, while in MTO (make-to-order) contexts, the priority will be orders and materials.
+For example, in a continuous or process manufacturing context, it makes sense to use capacity planning as the primary driver, whereas in MTO (make-to-order) contexts, the priority will be orders and materials.

 Effective planning is not a single process, but a hierarchical system that connects different time horizons and levels of granularity: